astropy/astropy-workshop/00-Install_and_Setup/README.md

 green *Code* button at
 https://github.com/astropy/astropy-workshop and selecting *Download ZIP*.

-## 6. Create a mamba environment for the workshop
+## 6. Create a conda environment for the workshop

-*Mambaforge includes an environment manager called mamba.
+*Miniconda includes an environment manager called conda.
 Environments allow you to have multiple sets of Python packages installed at the same time, making reproducibility and upgrades easier.
 You can create, export, list, remove, and update environments that have different versions of Python and/or packages installed in them.*

-Create a mamba environment for this workshop using a yml file.
+Create a conda environment for this workshop using a yml file.
-The python version and all needed packages, including astropy, are listed in the [environment.yml](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/environment.yml) file.
+The python version is specified in the [environment.yml](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/environment.yml) file.

 Open a terminal window using the appropriate one for your operating system.